Hot Springs, Montana

 Hot Springs (Montana Salish: nayyákʷ, Kutenai: Kutmiʔk) is a town on the Flathead Indian Reservation in Sanders County, Montana, United States.
 The population was 557 at the 2020 census.

-Founded in 1910, it was incorporated in 1929.
+Founded as the settlements of Pineville and Camas in the 1890s, the town was incorporated in 1929.

-Previously it was known as both Camas and Camas Hot Springs for the camas plant that grows abundantly in the region.
+Previously it was known as both Camas and Camas Hot Springs for the camas plant that grows abundantly in the region as part of the camas prairie habitat.